Tom King (writer): Writing career

-In June 2025, during the Annecy International Animation Film Festival, it was announced that an adult animated series based on King and Gerads’ Mister Miracle maxiseries was greenlit, with King serving as executive producer and showrunner.
+In June 2025, during the Annecy International Animation Film Festival, it was announced that an adult animated series based on King and Gerads' Mister Miracle miniseries was greenlit, with King serving as executive producer and showrunner.

 In August 2025, it was announced that King would pen the screenplay to a film based on Archie Comics for Universal Pictures, with Phil Lord and Christopher Miller serving as producers.

 Personal life

 As of 2016, King lives in Washington, D.C., with his wife and three children, Charlie, Claire, and Crosby.